Harshfeudal-Coding/Yuuki-Asuna/README.md

  ### Support me
  - You can encourage me by joining my [Discord server](https://discord.gg/harshfeudal) if you prefer too, since the server is kindly dead, not the same as before :(
  - You can probably help me to develop this project too by DM me on my [Discord profile (Harshfeudal#0001)](https://discord.com/users/622450109317251088)

+### Special thanks
+I’d glad to thanks [Dpp Discord Server](https://discord.gg/dpp) and everyone in there for helping me in making this bot.
+Without them, the bot may not be well-developed and result a crash.